Anaig/OpenAI-and-Cognitive-Search/openai-custom-skill/custom_skillset_setup.md

 3. Open the [open-ai-custom-skill](../openai-custom-skill) folder and open it in Visual Studio Code.

 4. Run the `func init` command in the terminal.
 You will get a new configuration files *local.settings.json*.
+You just need to run this command once, to get all the necessary Functions settings in your folder.

 5. Update *local.settings.json* with the following parameters: